lifeinoppo/netlify/_posts/2018-01-04-turtles-all-the-way-down-and-me.markdown

 ### How does it feel like?

 It's pretty tricky to explain.
 Metaphorically speaking, imagine being an ordinary passenger in a bus driven by a prick, the prick being your broken brain.
-You realise he's not driving well, you try to argue with him but he's stubborn and stupid.
+You realize he's not driving well, you try to argue with him but he's stubborn and stupid.
 It's… tiresome.

 The OCD is with me from the moment I wake up until I go to bed.
 It's an intruder seeking to control my thoughts and actions.
 The simple act of booking an airline ticket 3 months prior to the flight is enough to trigger intrusive thoughts: